bcpierce00/unison/INSTALL.md

 #### MinGW

-Building with MinGW, you still need a Cygwin installation as the build environment (if you are using OPAM, this can be installed automatically by OPAM).
+Building with MinGW, you need a Cygwin installation as the POSIX-like build environment (if you are using OPAM, this can be installed automatically by OPAM).
 Cygwin is not required to run the produced executables.
 You need to have the following prerequisites: